darasus/ai-blog/content/go-language-for-parallel-computing.md

   the Go language does make sense for parallel computing, it does have a few limitations.
 It doesn’t have built-in features to make it easy to distribute data across multiple machines.
+intro: If you’ve read up on the world of parallel computing, you’ll know that it’s a field that is growing rapidly in importance.
+Parallel computing refers to the simultaneous execution of computer programs or tasks so that they operate at the same time rather than sequentially.
+This ability to execute multiple processes simultaneously leads to faster and more efficient results.
+  Applications like artificial intelligence, image recognition, and natural language processing are all fields that can benefit greatly from parallel computing techniques.
+Because of this demand for parallel computing techniques, there are many programming languages available specifically for this purpose.
+The Go language is one such example.
+In this article, we will explain what Go is and its benefits for parallel computing.
 ---

 ## What is Go?